 On top of giving you the capability to stream video and music files over a local network, the software also includes the ability to install add-ons to stream from almost any streaming service you could think of, including Amazon Prime Instant Video, Spotify and Netflix.

-Luckily, you’ll find there’s no shortage there.
-There are plenty of boxes available with Kodi pre-installed, but you have to be careful.
+Luckily, dozens of manufacturers the world over are more than happy to provide some to you.
+That said, while there are plenty of boxes available with Kodi pre-installed, you have to be careful.
 So-called 'fully loaded' Kodi boxes come with lots of add-ons that give you access to pirated content.
 Unsurprisingly, there's a huge crackdown on these types of boxes, with the EU declaring them illegal.

 - You will find the best VPN services for Kodi and check out our best Android boxes buying guide as well.